kquo/tips/azure/index.md

 Azure tips.

 ## Azure Services
-Azure services are essentially all the [Azure Products](https://azure.microsoft.com/en-us/products/) that Microsoft makes available its cloud.
+Azure services are all the [Microsoft Azure Cloud Products](https://azure.microsoft.com/en-us/products/) offerings.
 - [Azure Data Factory (ADF)](adf/index.md)

-## Azure VM Instances
+## Azure Virtual Machines
+- Azure allows different types of VMs, see [Azure Virtual Machines](https://learn.microsoft.com/en-us/azure/virtual-machines/overview) for more info.
-For a nice view of what VM instances Azure offers, with pricing, etc. go to <https://azureprice.net/?sortField=linuxPrice&sortOrder=true>
+- The [Azure VM Comparison](https://azureprice.net/?sortField=linuxPrice&sortOrder=true) is a really nice view of all current VM instances types that Azure offers, and it includes princing, and so on.

 - Get instance metadata: